How to look for records of... Indian Army personnel

 First World War Indian Army unit war diaries from the Western Front, Mesopotamia and Gallipoli

-Search by unit name and number for the units that served in the Gallipoli Campaign at the Dardanelles on Ancestry.co.uk (£).
+Search by unit name and number for the war diaries of Indian Army units that served on the Western Front and in Mesopotamia on our website (£) and for units that served in the Gallipoli Campaign at the Dardanelles on Ancestry.co.uk (£).

 The original records are held in series WO 95.
 See below for advice on searching for the war diaries from the same series of units that served elsewhere in the world during the war.